bagder/http3-explained/en/feature-udp.md

 QUIC is a transfer protocol implemented on top of UDP.
 If you watch your network traffic casually, you will see QUIC appear as UDP packets.

-Based on UDP it also then uses UDP port numbers to identify specific servers on a given machine.
+Based on UDP it also then uses UDP port numbers to identify specific network services on a given IP address.

 All known QUIC implementations are currently in user-space, which allows for more rapid evolution than kernel-space implementations typically allow.